tjgruber/TeardownModsManager/README.md

 The EXE is created using PS2EXE (PowerShell to EXE converter).
 Info about this is located here: https://github.com/MScholtes/PS2EXE
   1. Download the `TeardownModsManager.exe` file.
   2. Double click the .exe file to open.

+  * Use `TeardownModsManager_NoAdmin.exe` if you do not have local administrative privileges on your PC, or if you do not want to run it with elevated privileges.

 ### **Via .PS1 script:**
 If you don't feel comfortable using the .exe, you may download the PowerShell script and follow the instructions below: